9dots/9dots.io-pages/OJ8iMiY.md

 ## Explore

-1. Students will work on creating their robot according to their plans.
+1. Students will work on creating their robot according to the plans provided to them.
 	- Students should work in groups of four or less
 2. When they have finished, students will use the [straight line program](http://uploads.9dots.io/OJ8kmj2.rbt) to test their robot.
 	- For instructions on how to download programs to the robot check out this wiki